How To Connect Cabinets

 To add insult to injury, my guess is you’re getting small shavings of wood from the drilling operation in between the cabinets.
 That makes it impossible to have a tight seam between the cabinet frames.

 The solution I’ve used for years are ratcheting squeeze clamps that have hard rubber pads that won’t harm the cabinets.
 These clamps, when installed properly, temporarily hold the cabinets together stronger than the grip of Ironman™!
+The best clamp I've ever used is the one you see in the photo below.

 It’s imperative you have the cabinets shimmed to the proper height before you start the connection process.
 The cabinet face frames need to be perfectly aligned and touching with no gaps before you apply clamping pressure.
 Expecting the clamps to make up for an out-of-level floor or a wavy wall is asking too much.